GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 #### Individual POA&M Entries: Observations

-Within the observation assembly, the method field must be set to
-\"TEST\" for scanning results.
-Set this value to \"TEST\", \"EXAMINE\" or \"INTERVIEW\" as appropriate for risks identified by other means.
+Within the observation assembly, the method field must be set to `TEST` for scanning results.
+Set this value to `TEST`, `EXAMINE` or `INTERVIEW` as appropriate for risks identified by other means.

-The type field must be set to \"finding\".
+The type field must be set to `finding`.

 The uuid flag of the origin field must identify the Weakness Detector Source of the information.
-For monthly scanning, this must identify the automated tool\'s UUID, and the type flag must be set to \"tool\".
+For monthly scanning, this must identify the automated tool's UUID, and the type flag must be set to `tool`.
 The tool must be defined as a component in the local-definitions assembly, using the same syntax and approach described in [*SAP Test Plan: Testing Performed Using Automated Tools*](/documentation/sap/4-sap-template-to-oscal-mapping/#testing-performed-using-automated-tools).